 - Other students struggled without the usual one-on-one support from educators.

 - Student achievement levels lagged, according to a McKinsey article on learning loss—and this impact was magnified for students of color.

 District and school leaders have endeavored to address these challenges, though some systemic issues linger.
 Still, much has improved since the early days of stopgap learning solutions and adjusting to the education sphere’s new normal.
 However, one particular issue is more pressing than ever in the journey toward ensuring happier, healthier educators and more effective classrooms: teacher burnout.

 What to do about teacher burnout: A persistent, yet timely concern

 Teacher burnout has reached epidemic proportions.

 In fact, National Education Association (NEA) survey results published in February paint a stark portrait of educator burnout in the United States.
-According to the report’s findings, the vast majority of educators recognize burnout’s gravity: A full 9 in 10 respondents note that burnout is a “serious problem.”
+According to the report’s findings, the vast majority of respondents recognize burnout’s gravity: A full 9 in 10 of them note that experiencing burnout is a “serious problem.”
 Likewise, 91% of the association’s members mention that stress created by the pandemic’s ripple effects—even two years in—is of serious concern.

-In looking for ways to avoid teacher burnout, it’s undoubtedly helpful to understand why the problem has reached this precipice.
+In looking for ways to avoid burnout among teachers, it’s undoubtedly helpful to understand why the problem has reached this precipice.
 Recent reporting on teacher burnout by Business Insider cites the following factors as key contributors to teacher burnout: